 Session 1: Are You Serious?!
 Why Would I Want to Attend a Seminar on DEATH?

-This lighthearted introduction to the series will provide you with all the reasons why you should plan to attend the remaining four death and dying education sessions.
+This lighthearted introduction to the series will provide you with all the reasons why you should plan to attend the remaining life transition education sessions.

 Session 2: Palliative Care / Hospice Care: What is it?
 What is the Difference?

 According to the Centers for Disease Control and Prevention (2014), only 3 of 10 Americans will die instantly; the remaining 7 out of 10 will die a slow, debilitating death as a result of a chronic health condition.
 Do you know your options for end-of-life care?